 Place plants in your Japandi home office

-Choose plants for your workspace that will sit neatly on a windowsill, shelf or top of cupboard or in a pot in the corner of a room.
+Choose plants for your workspace that will sit neatly on a desk, windowsill, shelf or top of cupboard or in a pot in the corner of a room.
 If you’re placing the plant on an upper shelf, you could have a plant that hangs down slightly over the side of the shelf to create a feature point.

 Use minimal accessories

-When it comes to adding accessories and decor to your Japandi home office, aim to do choose a few key pieces to keep it clutter free.
 Try and work on the principle to only include items which help or inspire your work and comfort and remove those that don’t.
 It’s often said that an uncluttered office can lead to a clearer mind, which is certainly conducive to productivity.

 Hang inspiring artwork